CStuby/Flask-AI-Small-App/README.md

 1. User enters a question

+2. Flask composes a prompt containing:

-2. Flask sends the question plus the FAQ dataset to Gemini
+    - the FAQ dataset

-3. Prompt engineering ensures the model:

-    - Answers only from the dataset
+    - the user’s question

+    - strict instructions

+3. Gemini processes the input

+4. If the answer exists, Gemini returns the matching FAQ

+5. If not, it responds with:
-    - Otherwise, it responds with a "Sorry, I don't have information about that yet."
+    "Sorry, I don't have information about that yet."

-4. The model returns the best answer from the dataset

-5. The UI displays it instantly
+6. The UI displays the result

 ## 🛠️ Tech Stack

 - Python
 - Flask
 - HTML / Jinja2 templates
-- OpenAI-compatible LLM API
+- Google Gemini API (genai)
+- JSON dataset

 ## 📜 License